mmnaseri/spring-data-mock/README.md

             .and(...).and(...) //register additional result adapters
         .honoringImplementation(...) //add some custom implementation on a global scope .and(...).and(...) //register additional implementations
+        .withOperationHandler(...) //register other operation handlers
+            .and(...).and(...) //add more operation handlers
         .enableAuditing(...) //enable support for Spring Data's auditing and pass in a custom auditor aware instance .withListener(...) //register some event listener
             .and(...).and(...) //register additional event listeners